dshanske/simple-location/readme.txt

 will now be required to show maps for services that require API keys.

 == Changelog ==

+= Version 3.2.1 =
+	* Show settings for current default map provider only
+	* Add style settings for each map provider ( props @miklb )

 = Version 3.2.0 =
 	* Allow passing of coordinates directly in constructor for map provider